ShopHouse Southeast Asian Kitchen: History

 It was announced in May 2015 that the first location in the Midwest was planned to be opened in the Chicago Loop during Fall 2015.
 A further announcement was later made in October stating that a location in Schaumburg, Illinois, is planned to be open in November with another location is planned to be open in downtown Chicago in December.
 Both Illinois locations opened on schedule with great reviews along with a few minor complaints.

 After a two years hiatus on the West Coast, a fourth Los Angeles area location was opened in July 2015 in El Segundo followed by a fifth L.A. location, the 15th in the nation, in July 2016 in West Hollywood.
 The West Hollywood location was the first case in which the restaurant shared a common wall, parking lot and outdoor patio with a Chipotle restaurant.

 On October 25, 2016, founder, Steve Ells, said during an earnings call that the company "decided not to invest further in growing the ShopHouse brand."
 All ShopHouse locations were scheduled to close on March 17, 2017.
+All of the leases were acquired by Bibibop within a few weeks of the closings which allowed Bibibop to rapidly expand outside Ohio.